 \section{Motivation}

-Word vector representations obtained from neural network models were found to contain syntactic and semantic information by \citet{word2vec}.
-This information can be extracted through arithmetic operations on the vector-space, and has been successfully used for tasks such as machine translation \citep{word2vecMT}.
+Word vector representations obtained from neural network models were found to contain syntactic and semantic information by \cite{word2vec}.
+This information can be extracted through arithmetic operations on the vector-space, and has been successfully used for tasks such as machine translation \cite{word2vecMT}.
 The motivation of this paper was to explore the existence of similar information in image vector representations, which could be useful for generic visual reasoning.

-Image vector representations extracted from convolutional neural networks (CNN) have been previously explored for their application to image recognition tasks. \citet{decaf} explored the performance of features learnt from a given data set at recognizing images classes from a different data set.
-These authors found that the top layer of a network seemed to cluster images according to high level semantics (\eg outdoor vs indoor). \citet{CNNFeatures} went further, considering the utility of these features to other image recognition problems such as fine-grained classification and attribute selection.
+Image vector representations extracted from convolutional neural networks (CNN) have been previously explored for their application to image recognition tasks. \cite{decaf} explored the performance of features learnt from a given data set at recognizing images classes from a different data set.
+These authors found that the top layer of a network seemed to cluster images according to high level semantics (\eg outdoor vs indoor). \cite{CNNFeatures} went further, considering the utility of these features to other image recognition problems such as fine-grained classification and attribute selection.
 Both of these works built image vector representations for solving image recognition tasks.
 Since the top layer of the network is optimized for discrimination during training, this layer turned out to be the most effective set of features available for the task.
 However, to represent abstract visual concepts (\eg image classes) which may or may not have been taught, the rest of the layers may become useful, as we try to maximize representativeness instead of discriminative power.